 Under Performance tab of Task Manager are essential indicators for system performance.
 Most of these are useful for IT specialists only, but you can still see graphically how much of your computer's processor power and Page File (in Windows XP) or Physical Memory is used in real time.
 Please note that the History graphs are filled only while Task Manager is running.

 In case you have a multi-core / HyperThreading processor or more than one processor installed, you will see a graph for each core or physical processor.

-Windows 8 has again completely reworked the tab - it has sub-tabs for CPU, Memory, Disk and Network, each displaying more detailed data about current usage.
+Windows 8 and 8.1 have a completely reworked tab again - it shows sub-tabs for CPU, Memory, Disk and Network, each displaying more detailed data about current usage.
 All graphs provide overview of data shown if you stop mouse pointer on them.